-All committee members' signatures are required on a minimum of three original copies of the Certificate of Committee Approval (one for the department, one for the Graduate College, and one for the student) and one Certificate of Result of Final Examination (for the Graduate College).
+All committee members' signatures are required on one original copy of the Thesis/Dissertation Approval form and one Final Exam Result form (for the Graduate College).
 Committee members have the right to review the final copy of the dissertation before signing the certificates.
 Only approved committee members may sign these certificates.
-The student may request their signatures on additional Certificate of Committee Approval forms.
+The student may request their signatures on additional Thesis/Dissertation Approval forms.